Relayium

 What's actually protecting the file

 Both modes above are realtime transfers, and both use the same encryption: an X25519 key exchange derives a key used for per-chunk AES-256-GCM, negotiated only between the two devices.
-Both sides display the same 6-digit verification code (a Short Authentication String) so you can confirm no one is sitting in the middle, and each file is checked end-to-end with a SHA-256 hash.
+Turn on advanced verification (off by default) and both sides display the same 6-digit verification code (a Short Authentication String) so you can verify that the derived key was not replaced: the signalling server or a TURN relay has not impersonated either endpoint or terminated the application-layer end-to-end encryption.
+On cross-network transfers, TURN still remains in the data path, but it carries only ciphertext and is not an encryption endpoint.
+Each file is checked end-to-end with a SHA-256 hash.

 The practical limits, honestly

 Folders work too: pick a folder on desktop (not iOS) and relative paths are preserved.
-If the receiving browser can write straight to a chosen directory (Chrome, Edge) files land in place; otherwise (Firefox, Safari) the whole folder arrives as one .zip that unpacks to the same structure.
+If the receiving browser can write straight to a chosen directory (desktop Chrome or Edge) files land in place; otherwise (Firefox, Safari, any phone browser) the whole folder arrives as one .zip that unpacks to the same structure.

 Frequently asked questions